 Lastly, you should also find an aquarium heater that has a numbered system.
-This can be found either in a readout part or control knob.
-This will give you the indication of the temperature setting right away.
+This can be found either in a readout part or a control knob.
+This will give you an indication of the temperature setting right away.

 Check out additional features